tari-project/tari-dot-com/_lessons/add_new_localizations.md

 Congratulations!
 You’re now ready to start working on your localization.

-## How does Tari’s Language feature work?
+# How does Tari’s language feature work?
 Available languages for Tari Universe are available in a drop-down within the Settings → General Settings section of the application.
 The user can also select to use the system’s language (or locale) to determine which language Tari Universe will use.

 ![settings_languages.png](../assets/lessons/img/adding-languages/settings_languages.png)